 The Hero’s Journey and the blended learning process

 “The hero’s journey always begins with the call.” ― Joseph Campbell

 The typology of the Hero’s Journey (1) is the centerpiece of many spiritual philosophies and religions.
 You’ll also find this pattern in many famous stories like Starwars and The Avatar.
 Although the theme takes shape using different characters, the story’s core elements remain the same.
 This story resonates with us deeply because it reflects our spiritual quest.
 You can see this formula reflected in our “blended learning process.”

 A straightforward way to break down the pattern of The Hero’s Journey is to divide it into three phases “awakening, transforming, and inspiring.”
-These phases revolve, intertwine, and overlap at times.
+These phases revolve, intertwine, and overlap.
 We’ll find this pattern in our own lives if we look closely.
-It’s not a one-time event but a pattern of the cycles again and again.
+It’s not a onetime event, but a pattern of the cycles again and again.

 Phase One ― Awakening

 In the first phase (Awakening), people meet in small groups (weekly or semi-weekly) (and now virtually) to build a foundation of basic terminology, knowledge, experience, and meditative practices.